da1mathieu/sphero/README.md

 # Title
-Using Sphero to teach programming fundementals
+Using Sphero to teach programming fundementals jkhjhkh

 # Description
 We are using Sphero to teach programming fundamentals (for loops, functions, variables, etc.) in a hands on way.
 We are